Team

 Amanda Hardin, BSN, RN

-Founder, The Mind & Safety Institute
+Executive Director, The Mind & Safety Institute

 Her work has been recognized for confronting clinical bias, enhancing mental health access, and promoting public safety through respectful, non-political education.
-Amanda is deeply committed to protecting both lives and liberties—and creating spaces where honest, informed conversations about firearms can finally happen.
+Amanda is deeply committed to protecting both lives and liberties, and creating spaces where honest, informed conversations about firearms can finally happen.

 MELCRIS